streamobs.surveys module#

 Raises:

-ValueError – If selection is not one of ‘detected’, ‘classified’, or ‘both’.
+ValueError – If selection is not one of the recognised values.

 Notes